ExaVault/evapi-java/README.md

 ### Option 2 - Manual Installation

-At first generate the JAR by executing (from the root folder of **our Java SDK**):
+We've provided pre-compiled jar files in the `lib` directory.
+You may manually install these files into **your project**.
+Please follow this [guide](https://github.com/ExaVault/evapi-java-samples/blob/main/README.md#running-your-first-sample) to configure jar files.

+If you'd like to build the jar package from source, you may do:

 ```shell
 mvn clean package
 ```
-This step will generate JAR file of **our SDK** and other related dependencies of our SDK are now present under the Target folder at the project root.
+This step will generate JAR files from **our SDK** (and other related dependencies) into the `target` folder at the project root.
+Generally, you can just use the compiled JAR files (or use maven), but if you want to build yourself, you can.

-Then manually install the following JARs into **your project**, Please follow this [guide](https://github.com/ExaVault/evapi-java-samples/blob/main/README.md#running-your-first-sample) to configure jar files.

-* `target/swagger-java-client-1.0.0.jar`
-* `target/lib/*.jar`

 ## Sample Code